Canada jay: Cultural significance

 Superstition in Maine and New Brunswick relates how woodsmen would not harm gorbeys, believing that whatever they inflicted on the bird would be done to them.
 A folk tale circulated about a man who plucked a gorbey of its feathers and woke up the next morning having lost all his hair.
 Although the story was widespread in the early to mid-20th century, it does not appear to have been extant in 1902.
+Another legend from the North American lumberjacks says that lumberjacks who die are reincarnated as Canada jays (with "moose birds" being their preferred term).

 In January 2015, The Royal Canadian Geographical Society's magazine, Canadian Geographic, announced a project to select a national bird for Canada, a designation which the country has never formally recognized.
 Dubbed the National Bird Project, the organization conducted an online poll inviting Canadians to vote for their favourite bird.
 The poll closed on 31 August 2016, and a panel of experts convened the following month to review the top five selections: the Canada jay, common loon (Gavia immer), snowy owl (Bubo scandiacus), Canada goose (Branta canadensis) and black-capped chickadee (Poecile atricapillus).
 The project announced on 16 November 2016 that the Canada jay was selected as the winner of the contest.
 Organizers hoped for the Canadian government to formally recognize the result as part of Canada's sesquicentennial celebrations in 2017; the Department of Canadian Heritage responded that no new official symbol proposals were being considered at the time.